Kapotas

 Colored lapel buttonholeΒ

-Slanted buttonholes on the sleeve
+Slanted buttonholes on the cuff

 Wide pic stitching

-Sizes: skinny, slim, classic, husky
+4 body sizes: skinny, slim, classic, husky

 Outstanding Customer Experience